 To Peel or Not To Peel

 What I love about this dish is that you can serve it hot, at room temperature, or cold.
 It’s absolutely delicious in every way.
-Have it over fluffy rice or soba noodles for a complete meal, or serve as a side.
+Have it over fluffy rice, or alongside this peanut udon salad, for a complete meal.

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.